algorandfoundation/xGov/Proposals/xgov-103.md

 Managing Partner: B.A. of Business Administration with a degree in Business Management.
 Technical Advisor: Ph.
 D in Computer Science and is a managing partner at the Burcamp Advisory Group in San Antonio, Texas.
 Developer: unknown currently - we won't hire a fulltime developer until the expiration of the token presale.

 ## Experience with Algorand
 No programming experience - are planning to contract developers for the intial necessary smart contracts.
-I, the managing director, have been closely following Algorand's progress for almost 3 years now.
+I, the managing partner, have been closely following Algorand's progress for almost 3 years now.
 The technical advisor has a Ph.D in Computer Science and is a mangaing partner at the Burcamp Advisory Group in San Antonio, Texas.

 ## Present Proposal
 The end-user will be able to use a NFT (non-fungible token) in combination with the existing NFC technology in their smartphones as the “keys” to a vehicle.
 It is assumed that governments will authorize at least one form of digital payment -either stablecoin or CBDC- in the coming age, and we want the Algorand infrastructure to be ready when it does.
 This functionality is currently thought to be necessary for our project regarding the purchasing of gasoline/refilling the vehicle in our proposed operating environment.